-Began in-depth, specialized study to assist the increasing number of students referred by parents and teachers exhibiting ADD/ADHD symptoms while working as a full-time elementary school counselor since 1997.
-In 2006, I was trained and certified in the Nutured Heart Approach, created by Howard Glasser.
+I began in-depth, specialized study to assist the increasing number of students referred by parents and teachers exhibiting ADD/ADHD symptoms while working as a full-time elementary school counselor.
+In 2006, I was trained and certified in the Nurtured Heart Approach, created by Howard Glasser.

 My qualifications include earning a Bachelor's and Masters degree in education.
 Having strong communication skills, that includes writing, is a pre-requisite for a graduate-level program.

 Additionally, throughout my professional career, I have written articles, newsletters, press releases, brochures, prevention curricula, and teacher training curricula that marketed school related services programs and /or activities for students and their families.

 Over the years, in multiple performance evaluations, my writing skills and style were complimented by my supervisors.